Skalat: History

-Skalat was first mentioned in the early 16th century.
-At that time, the village belonged to Halych Land, Ruthenian Voivodeship, Kingdom of Poland.
+Skalat was first mentioned in written sources dated 1512.
+At that time, the village belonged to Halych Land, Ruthenian Voivodeship, Lesser Poland Province, Kingdom of Poland.
 In c.
-1600, when Skalat belonged to the noble Sienienski family, which began construction of a castle.
+1600, when Skalat belonged to the noble Sienienski family, which began construction of Skalat Castle.
 Zbigniew Sienienski, the castellan of Lublin, founded a new town, which he called Dębno, after family's coat of arms.
 The name did not catch, however, and in 1602, Skalat was purchased by the Chodkiewicz family.
 Twelve years later, the village was in the hands of the Korecki family, and in 1627, it was purchased by Krzysztof Wichrowski, the miecznik of Halicz.

 Wichrowski expanded the castle, and in 1632 founded a Roman Catholic parish.
 His daughter Weronika married into the Firlej family, and Skalat was her dowry.
-The castle was destroyed during the Khmelnytsky Uprising, and on July 26, 1657, during the Battle of Skalat, Crimean Tatars, allied with Poland, annihilated Transilvanian army of George II Rákóczi, which had invaded Poland a few months before.
+The castle was destroyed during the Khmelnytsky Uprising, and on July 26, 1657, during the Battle of Skałat, Crimean Tatars, allied with Poland, annihilated Transilvanian army of George II Rákóczi, which had invaded Poland a few months before.
 The Tatars killed 500 Transilvanians, capturing 11,000.

 Skalat was again destroyed in 1675, during the Polish–Ottoman War (1672–76).
 The town, which was in ruins, recovered very slowly.
 In 1699, Jan Firlej renovated the castle, making it his residence with a palace, built inside its walls.
 In the early 18th century, Skalat belonged to the Kalinowski family, and in 1766 King Stanisław August Poniatowski confirmed its town charter, which had been issued either in 1600, or 1634.

-After the first partition of Poland (see Partitions of Poland) Skalat was in 1772 annexed by the Habsburg Empire, and remained in Austrian Galicia until late 1918.
+After the First Partition of Poland Skalat was in 1772 annexed by the Habsburg Empire, and remained in Austrian Galicia until late 1918.
 At that time, the town was part of the Austrian monarchy (Austria side the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land) in 1900.

 In late May 1809, during the Polish–Austrian War, most of eastern Galicia was captured by a Polish army under Piotr Strzyzewski.
 Polish forces withdrew westwards, when the Russians entered this area.
 Following the Treaty of Schönbrunn, Austria ceded the area of Tarnopol, together with Skalat, to the Russians, who controlled it until the 1815 Congress of Vienna.
 At that time, the town belonged to the Poniatowski family, which in 1821 opened here a school, and in 1827 funded a brick church.
 In 1857, the population of Skalat was app.
 4,000.
 The ancient castle belonged to a Jewish family of the Rozenstock, which later changed name into von Rozstocki.

 In the late 19th century, Skalat slowly grew, becoming seat of a county.
 In 1870, its population was 4,500, with 2,600 Jews.
-In 1897, it received train connection with Tarnopol/Ternopil, but next year, almost whole town burned in a great fire.
+In 1897, it received a train connection with Tarnopol, but in the next year, almost the whole town burned down in a great fire.
 In 1914, the population grew to 6,300.